razan-aboushi/Simple_NodeJS/README.md

 nodemon index.js
 ```

-By default, the application will run on port 3001.
+The application will run on port 3001.
 You can access it in your web browser at `http://localhost:3001` or change it to port 3000.

 ### Features
 - **Simple Express Server**: This application uses the Express.js framework to handle HTTP requests.